Forced seduction: Romance novels

 The history of forced seduction is as old as Western literature and mythology: well known from Greek mythology is the Rape of Europa, which tells of Zeus, disguised as a beautiful white bull, seducing Europa.
 When she climbs on his back he swims to Crete, where he seduces her and later makes her queen of Crete.
 The story is retold by Ovid in his Metamorphoses, with Jupiter standing in for Zeus.
 The Greek had a specific turn of phrase to describe "a woman's rape by a god"; whether one should properly speak of rape or of seduction is a matter of contention.

 In post-Renaissance literature of the Western world, an early portrayal of a rape victim falling in love with her rapist occurs in Aphra Behn's The Dumb Virgin (1700).
 The theme later appeared in many works of popular literature.
-A well-known example of a rapist who is reformed by his victim is Lovelace in Samuel Richardson's Clarissa (1748) Richardson's Pamela; or, Virtue Rewarded (1740) had already featured an almost-rapist whose victim falls in love with him; according to Frances Ferguson, it is Pamela herself who "rereads Mr. B's attempted rape as seduction".
+A well-known example of a rapist who is reformed by his victim is Lovelace in Samuel Richardson's Clarissa; or, The History of a Young Lady (1748) Richardson's Pamela; or, Virtue Rewarded (1740) had already featured an almost-rapist whose victim falls in love with him; according to Frances Ferguson, it is Pamela herself who "rereads Mr. B's attempted rape as seduction".
 The death of Richardson's Clarissa character was echoed in many American novels of the 18th century, in which the female victims of "seduction" frequently died in a blurring of the boundaries between seduction and rape.